EngineersBox/VVSFS/report.md

 ## Symbolic Links

-* To implement symlinks we looked through other filesystem implementations and saw they used `page_get_link` & `page_symlink` to drive their implementations.
-This however come with a large complication. `vvsfs_write_end` assumed that `file` would be non null.
-After extensive bug hunting in the code we wrote, we discovered that `page_symlink` always called `vvsfs_write_end` with a null file as it uses anynomous mapping.
-We fixed this by using `mapping->host` instead of `file->f_inode` for getting the inode pointer, we reported [on the forumn](https://edstem.org/au/courses/12685/discussion/1639912) and it was fixed upstream.
+To grasp the initial concepts and implementation details involved with symlink support in a filesystem, we examined the `ext2` and `minixfs` implementations.
+The most notable points was the use of `page_get_link` and `page_symlink` to drive their implementations.
+We followed suit in terms of implementation, regarding the given `file` structure as the target.
+Though this brought a large complication, that `vvsfs_write_end` assumes `file` is alwasy null.
+After extensive bug hunting in the code we wrote, it was discovered that `page_symlink` alawys called `vvsfs_write_end` with a null file parameter as it utilised anonymous memory maps for the file itself.
+In order to fix this, we changed the usage of `file->f_inode` to `mapping->host` to retrieve the inode pointer.
+This was reported to the
+[forum](https://edstem.org/au/courses/12685/discussion/1639912) which lead to it being fixed upstream in the project.

+In terms of implementation, the core process is to create a new inode utilising the `S_IFLNK` to mark it as a symlink.
+Then invoking `page_symlink` to create an new anonymous memory map and write the symbol name (the original file location) to it, completing the link.
+Lastly, a dentry is created in the parent directory of the symlink location to act as the binding between the anomymous page in the inode and the parent directory through a dentry.

 ## Special Devices